avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 Admin controls pricing parameters (`minGasPrice`, `timeToDouble`, `staticPricing`).
 Validators control target gas.
 Admin can call `disableValidatorTargetGas(uint256 targetGas)` to take back control of `targetGas`.

-#### Static Pricing Mode

-When static pricing is enabled (via `enableStaticPricing()` or `staticPricing: true` in `initialFeeConfig`), the gas price is always equal to `minGasPrice`.
-The ACP-176 dynamic fee mechanism is bypassed and there is no exponential price adjustment.
-The `timeToDouble` value is stored but inactive.

-#### Validator Target Gas Mode

-When validator target gas is enabled (via `enableValidatorTargetGas()` or `validatorTargetGas: true` in `initialFeeConfig`), validators control the gas target dynamically as described in [Dynamic Gas Target Via Validator Preference](#dynamic-gas-target-via-validator-preference).
-While validator target gas is enabled, calling `setFeeConfig` updates the stored `targetGas` value but has no effect on block building.

-**Toggling behavior:**

-- **Enabling** (`enableValidatorTargetGas()`): Validators begin adjusting `targetExcess` from the parent block's current value.
-Since ACP-176's bounded update mechanism limits changes to roughly $\frac{1}{1024}$ of the current value per block, the transition is always gradual.
-No parameter is needed because the parent block's `targetExcess` (which was set by the precompile) provides an unambiguous starting point.
-- **Disabling** (`disableValidatorTargetGas(uint256 targetGas)`): The provided `targetGas` value is stored and immediately becomes authoritative for block building.
-The `targetGas` parameter is required because validators may have drifted the effective gas target far from the precompile's previously stored value, and using a stale stored value could cause a dangerous sudden jump in gas capacity.
-The caller should check the current effective gas target (from block headers or RPC) and provide an appropriate value.

 #### Internal State

 In addition to storing the latest fee configuration to be returned by `getFeeConfig`, the precompile will also maintain state storing the latest values of $q$ (the target excess) and $KMult$.
 These values can be derived from the `targetGas` and `timeToDouble` values given to the precompile, respectively.
 The value of $q$ can be deterministically calculated using the same method as Coreth currently employs to calculate a node's desired target excess [here](https://github.com/ava-labs/coreth/blob/b4c8300490afb7f234df704fdcc446f227e4ec2f/plugin/evm/upgrade/acp176/acp176.go#L170).
 Similarly, $KMult$ is approximated directly from `timeToDouble` according to: